Rethinking the Wonders of Adult Masturbation

 Have you been taught that adult masturbation is so healthy that it's practically a tonic, that all orgasms are equally beneficial, that there's no such thing as too much ejaculation, and that there are dire consequences from not masturbating very frequently?

-If so, you'll be stunned to learn that these widespread beliefs rest on little more than hearsay, and are not supported by recent science.
-In fact, a growing body of research is undermining them.
-Researcher Rui Miguel Costa recently summed up the current research (reported below) in the Archives of Sexual Behavior: "Masturbation is Related to Psychopathology and Prostate Dysfunction."
+If so, you'll be stunned to learn that these widespread beliefs rest on little more than hearsay, and are not consistently supported by science.
+In fact, a body of research undermines them.
+Researcher Rui Miguel Costa summed up the research (reported below) in the Archives of Sexual Behavior: "Masturbation is Related to Psychopathology and Prostate Dysfunction."

 Solid information about masturbation is particularly important today.
 With the advent of highspeed and endless erotic novelty-at-a-click, it's easy for users to override the body's signals that it has had enough.
 Moreover, for today's twenty-somethings masturbation and Internet porn use are pretty much synonymous, so if masturbation's "good for you," then using Internet porn to masturbate even more frequently will keep you extra healthy.
 Youthful logic at its best!

 This is not to say that anyone should feel bad about engaging in solo sex.
 It's just to say that you might see benefits from rechanneling your sexual desire.
 Meanwhile, here's the skinny on five popular masturbation myths:

 Myth # 1 - "You can't cut back on masturbation without harming yourself"

 Thousands of guys (and even some gals) are discovering that cutting out masturbation to porn, and temporarily abstaining from/drastically reducing masturbation are actually resulting in the opposite of harm or repressed sexual response—namely, surprising benefits.